Aug 11, 2022

 class (FALSE) #logical

-NA: This data type represents the absence of a value, and is represented by the keyword
+: This data type represents the absence of a value, and is represented by the keyword

 class(NA) #logical